jatwong/dicee-game/README.md

 ## Next steps

-I would like to reiterate this website with my own design and additional functionalities.
+Will reiterate this website with my own design and additional functionalities.